Code-Institute-Submissions/milestone-project-114/README.md

 The initial wireframing design was created using [Balsamiq](https://balsamiq.cloud/).

-High quality wireframes of the site can be found [here](deathfret-wireframe.pdf "Wireframes").
+High-quality wireframes of the site can be found [here](static/deathfret-wireframe.pdf "Wireframes").

 ***